Alberta Literary Awards Gala

-Please join us for an evening that honours Alberta's literary community!
-We will be presenting awards in nine categories that include fiction, nonfiction, drama, poetry, and children's literature.
-Our keynote speaker will be well-known and much-admired author Aritha van Herk, whose work and involvement in Alberta's writing community is unparalleled.
-We invite you to celebrate with us!
+Our thanks to all who joined us for an evening that honoured Alberta's literary community!
+We presented awards in nine categories that include fiction, nonfiction, drama, poetry, and children's literature.
+Our keynote speaker was the well-known and much-admired author Aritha van Herk, whose work and involvement in Alberta's writing community is unparalleled.

 Please visit the Conference and Gala FAQ for more information.

 The Alberta Literary Awards were created by the Writers' Guild of Alberta in 1982 to recognize excellence in writing by Alberta authors.
 Entries are judged by an independent jury recruited by the Writers' Guild of Alberta.
 Submissions are evaluated on originality, creativity and quality of writing, as well as appropriate fit within a category.

 This award was established in 1982 in honour of children’s author Ronald Ross Annett (1895-1988).
 Annett is best known for his Babe and Joe series of more than 70 stories in the Saturday Evening Post.
 His Especially Babe stories, set in Jenner, AB, were collected into a book in 1942 and reprinted by Treefrog Press in 1978.
 George Melnyk, in The Literary History of Alberta, comments that Annett’s stories dealt with “a family trying to make ends meet on a Depression farm.
 The stories had simple, homely dialogue and happy endings, comforting words for such uncertain times.

 This award is sponsored by the Under the Arch Youth Foundation